basho/riak_function_contrib/function-contrib-gollum/Home.md

-Riak Function Contrib is a joint effort between Basho, the company behind Riak, and the Riak community, to compile a library of functions that can be used in applications everywhere.
+Riak Function Contrib is a joint effort between Basho, the company behind Riak, and the Riak community to compile a library of functions and other useful code that can be used in applications everywhere.

 # Where to start with Riak Function Contrib